rackerlabs/technical-blog/content/blog/2021/2021-01-14-the-magic-button-moving-away-from-excel-to-using-salesforce-on-smartphones/index.md

 ---
 layout: post
-title: "The magic button moving away from excel to using salesforce on smartphones"
+title: "The magic button moving away from Excel to using Salesforce on smartphones"
 date: 2021-01-14
 comments: true
 author: Rackspace Salesforce Team